fleetdm/fleet/docs/1-Using-fleet/README.md

 Provides documentation for load balancer health checks and working with Fleet server metrics and performance

 ### [Security best practices](./6-Security-best-practices.md)
-Includes resources for ways to mitigate agains the OWASP top 10 issues
+Includes resources for ways to mitigate against the OWASP top 10 issues

 ### [Updating Fleet](./7-Updating-Fleet.md)
 Includes a guide for how to update and run new versions of Fleet